 Pentax lens features

-Some lenses have a WR (Weather-resistant) construction to guard against dust and moisture, as well as an SP (Super Protect) coating on the front element, to repel grease and water.
-For the ultimate in performance and durability, Pentax offers Star-series lenses, their premium build commanding premium purchase prices.
-Let’s take a look at the best buys in all the most popular categories, from telephoto and wide-angle zooms, through upgrades for standard ‘kit’ zoom lenses, to more specialist macro and portrait prime lenses.
+Some Pentax lenses have a WR (Weather-resistant) construction to guard against dust and moisture, as well as an SP (Super Protect) coating on the front element, to repel grease and water.

+A telephoto is almost always the first ‘extra’ lens people get for their DSLRs and it's ideal for fans of wildlife and sports photography.
 Some of Pentax’s kit lenses for its APS-C format DSLRs actually offer pretty good telephoto reach already, like the 18-135mm zoom which gives an effective range of 27.5-207mm in full-frame terms.
 For action sports and wildlife photography, however, that’s likely to come up a bit short, so this is where the next three lenses come in.

 Ultra-wide zoom lenses are great for capturing sweeping vistas in landscape photography and for shooting indoors, where space is cramped and you have little room for manoeuvre.
 They’re also great for exaggerating perspective in creative shooting, making close foreground objects really stand out against a rapidly receding background.
 Here, though, you need to choose an APS-C or a full-frame format zoom to match your camera’s sensor size.
 If you put a full-frame wide-angle zoom on an APS-C Pentax, you’ll lose the wide-angle effect.

 This wide-angle zoom is very robust and well-made, with a very smooth and precise feel to its zoom and focus rings, the latter linking to its Quick-Shift system for manual override.
 It’s not a WR (Weather-Resistant) lens and lacks a built-in autofocus motor but, for a screw-drive system powered by the camera body, the focusing is remarkably rapid.
 Compared with many APS-C format wide-angle lenses on the market, this one benefits from a fairly fast f/4 aperture rating, which remains available throughout its entire zoom range.
-The aperture itself is an f/stop slower than in the newer HD Pentax-DA* 11-18mm f/2.8 ED DC AW, but the 12-24mm is better value unless you really want to specialise in wide-angle photography.
+The aperture itself is one f/stop slower than in the newer HD Pentax-DA* 11-18mm f/2.8 ED DC AW, but the 12-24mm is better value unless you really want to specialise in wide-angle photography.

 Excellent for experts and professionals, this full frame wide-angle zoom completes the ‘holy trinity’ of constant-aperture f/2.8 lenses for full-frame bodies, along with the 24-70mm and 70-200mm lenses in Pentax’s line-up.
 Typically for this class of lens, there’s a bulbous, protruding front element which is protected by a fixed, petal-shaped hood.
 This precludes the easy attachment of filters, although Lee Filters markets a specialist adaptor for its SW150 Mark II series.
 Autofocus is fast and near-silent, driven by a Supersonic Direct-drive Motor, complete with Quick-Shift manual override.
 Image quality is highly impressive in all respects, with great sharpness and contrast, well-controlled distortion and good resistance to ghosting and flare.